MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/updates-deployment/updating.md

 ## Finding the current version

-Follow these instructions to figure out which version of the MRTK you're currently using:
+Follow these instructions to figure out which version of MRTK you're currently using:

 1. Open your MRTK project in Unity
 2. Navigate to the "MixedRealityToolkit" folder in your Project window
 3. Open the file called "Version"

-If the file and folder above doesn't exist, you're on a newer version of the MRTK.
+If the file and folder above doesn't exist, you're on a newer version of MRTK.
 In that case, try the following:

 1. Navigate to the "Mixed Reality Toolkit Foundation" folder
 2. Click on the "package.json" to see a preview in Unity or open it with a text editor